How to Filter Organic Traffic in Looker Studio with GA4 Data

 • Event count per user: This shows the number of events per user.

-While the engagement rate generally shows a broad picture, this helps me understand if the users interacted with the page.
-To use this metric to its full potential, you should know how much of an engagement (number of events) can happen on that page.
-You can also use session recording tools such as MS Clarity (Free), to know the general level of interactions.
+While the engagement rate generally shows a broad picture, it helps me understand whether the users interacted with the page.
+To use this metric to its full potential, you should know how much engagement (number of events) can happen on that page.
+You can also use session recording tools such as MS Clarity (Free) to know the general level of interactions.

-• Key events: These are the events that led to a goal (such as purchase or registration).
+• Key events led to a goal (such as purchase or registration).

 This metric helps us analyze the most important pages impacting the bottom line.

-Again not going too much into the basics of Looker Studio, this is how you can structure your report so that you will be ready to filter the organic traffic.
+Again, not going too much into the basics of Looker Studio, this is how you can structure your report to be ready to filter the organic traffic.

 dimensions and metrics for creating looker studio report to show organic data.